owkin/GrAIdient/Docs/Concepts/MODEL.md

 Each layer has an `id` which must be unique in the graph of layers.
 That being said, we could have multiple copies of graph of layers in which the `id` are unique in their graph but duplicated in the other graphs.
-This is typically handy for multi GPU setup.
+This is typically handy for a multi GPU setup.

 <ins>Example</ins>: